 Thus, peace and faith go hand in hand.
-In order to have peace, a person needs to walk by faith not sight.
+In order to have tranquility, a person needs to walk by faith not sight.
 He needs to rest in the assurance that God is his refuge in times of trial (Psalm 46:1; 62:8).
 Even though he may walk through the valley of death at times (Psalm 23), the Lord is his refuge and will ultimately work all things for his good (Romans 8:28).
-God is love (1 John 4:8) and the believer can lean always to find a refuge there for He never changes (James 1:17; Malachi 3:6).
+God is love (1 John 4:8) and the believer can lean always to find a refuge there for the Lord never changes (James 1:17; Malachi 3:6).

 The Lord promised the believer will have His peace when he chooses to abide in Him: “He that dwells in the secret place of the most High shall abide under the shadow of the Almighty.
 I will say of the LORD, He is my refuge and my fortress: my God; in him will I trust” (Psalm 91:1).
 The closer a person draws to God, the more of His peace he can enjoy (James 4:8).